forestgrape/coronavirus/covid19.md

 ##### Conclusion
 "Both nasopharyngeal and saliva specimens had high sensitivity and specificity.
 Self- collected saliva is a valuable specimen to detect SARS-CoV-2 in mass screening of asymptomatic persons."

+#### Summary Zhou
+**SARS-CoV-2 Viral Load in Upper Respiratory Specimens of Infected Patients**
+#### Methods
+"We analyzed the viral load in nasal and throat swabs obtained from the 17 symptomatic patients in relation to day of onset of any symptoms (Fig. 1C)."
+#### Results
+* "Higher viral loads (inversely related to Ct value) were detected soon after symptom onset, with higher viral loads detected in the nose than in the throat."
+* "Our analysis suggests that the viral nucleic acid shedding pattern of patients infected with SARS-CoV-2 resembles that of patients with influenza4 and appears different from that seen in patients infected with SARS-CoV."
+* "The viral load that was detected in the asymptomatic patient was similar to that in the symptomatic patients, which suggests the transmission potential of asymptomatic or minimally symptomatic patients."
+* The nasal and throat swabs of many patients don't have single local maxima but several.
+Moreover they can reach 0 one day and be positive the next day. //=> to exclude infection several negative samples are needed.

+### Diagnosis Challenges
+#### Matic
+**Practical challenges to the clinical implementation of saliva for SARS-CoV-2 detection**

 ## References

-#### Ioannidis
+* #### Ioannidis
-Ioannidis J. The infection fatality rate of COVID-19 inferred from seroprevalence data. accessed version published on 14.10.2020: https://www.who.int/bulletin/online_first/BLT.20.265892.pdf
+  Ioannidis J. **The infection fatality rate of COVID-19 inferred from seroprevalence data.** accessed version published on 14.10.2020: https://www.who.int/bulletin/online_first/BLT.20.265892.pdf